Steve Kean

-Stephen Kean (born 30 September 1967) is a Scottish football coach and former player, who is currently the academy director at Hibernian.
+Stephen Kean (born 30 September 1967) is a Scottish football coach and former player who was most recently manager of Georgian club Torpedo Kutaisi.
 Kean played as a winger for clubs in the lower divisions of Scottish, English and Portuguese leagues in the 1980s and 1990s, before moving into coaching.
 After a 21-month spell in charge of Blackburn Rovers, he resigned on 28 September 2012.

 Playing career

 Kean grew up in Cumbernauld, a new town on the outskirts of Glasgow, attending St. Maurice's High School.
 Upon leaving school, he joined Celtic as a professional, but was unable to break into a first team then dominated by Celtic legends Tommy Burns, Murdo MacLeod and Paul McStay.

 He joined Swansea City on loan in 1987, at the same time as Chris Coleman.
 They formed a lasting professional relationship, which carried on after both of their playing days had ended.

 Kean then played for Académica Coimbra in Portugal, making nine appearances, and scoring one goal in all competitions.
 During his time in Portugal, Kean also played for Naval.